project-owner/Peppy.doc/Peppy.md

 depth = 32
 frame.rate = 30
 ```
+The property ```frame.rate``` defines the screen frame rate.
+30 frames per second is the default value.
+This property affects the animation speed of the scrolling title.

 ####usage####
 This section contains properties which can switch on/off different functionality in Peppy player.